Banking Savings & Money Market Accounts

 Convenience

-Considering you don’t have to do much more than set it up, direct deposit is a convenient way to deposit your paycheck into your savings or bank account.
+Considering you don’t have to do much more than fill out a few bank details, direct deposit is a convenient way to transfer your paycheck into your savings or checking account (or both).
 The setup itself doesn’t typically take more than a few minutes.
-This means no more waiting for a check to arrive in the mail, driving to your bank, and filling out a deposit slip to deposit your money.

 Safety

-That isn’t to say your online banking information can’t be hacked.
+That isn’t to say that online banking information is completely safe from hackers.
 However, financial institutions typically have security measures in place to prevent data breaches.
 This includes requiring multiple-factor authentication and passwords to access your online account.

 Speed